Nordstrom Anniversary Sale: These Zella Deals Are Selling Out Fast

-The Nordstrom Anniversary Sale is in full swing, and we have our eyes on all kinds of Zella apparel.
+The Nordstrom Anniversary Sale is in full swing, and we have our eyes on all kinds of Zella clothing and apparel.

 The popular activewear brand has been selling out items left and right during the Nordstrom sale, but there are still ways to save on Zella leggings, jackets, hoodies and more.
 Now -- while supplies last -- is the best time to jump on this sale and get a great deal on activewear from Zella.